Robert McNamara as Secretary of Defense: Escalation

+McNamara insisted that applications of U.S. military power be designed to influence the thinking of the North Vietnamese leadership.
+Lieutenant General Andrew Goodpaster told him in the fall of 1964, “Sir, you are trying to program the enemy and that is one thing we must never try to do.
+We can’t do his thinking for him.”
+Goodpaster's warning fell on deaf ears.

-Knowing of Johnson's hesitance, on 1 December 1964 McNamara recommended a "graduated" response program, urging Johnson to launch Operation Barrel Roll, a bombing offensive against North Vietnamese supply lines along the Ho Chi Minh trail in the southern part of Laos, which was approved by the president.
+On 1 December 1964 McNamara again recommended a graduated response program, by urging Johnson to launch Operation Barrel Roll, a bombing offensive against North Vietnamese supply lines along the Ho Chi Minh trail in the southern part of Laos; this was approved by the president.
 On Christmas Eve 1964, the VC bombed the Brinks Hotel in Saigon, killing two Americans.
 Despite McNamara's recommendations to bomb North Vietnam, Johnson still hesitated.

 In 1965, in response to increased military activity in South Vietnam by VC insurgents and North Vietnamese regular forces, the U.S. began bombing North Vietnam, deployed large military forces and entered into combat in South Vietnam.
 McNamara's plan, supported by requests from top U.S. military commanders in Vietnam, led to the commitment of 485,000 troops by the end of 1967 and almost 535,000 by 30 June 1968.
 In January 1965, McNamara together with the National Security Adviser McGeorge Bundy co-wrote a memo to President Johnson stating, "both of us are now pretty well convinced that our present policy can lead only to disastrous defeat" as it was hopeless to expect the unstable and corrupt South Vietnamese government to defeat the VC who were steadily "gaining in the countryside".
 Bundy and McNamara wrote "the time for has come for hard choices" as the United States now had the alternatives of either negotiating with North Vietnam to "salvage what little can be preserved" or to resort to intervention to "force a change".
 Both Bundy and McNamara stated that they favored the latter, arguing that the commitment of U.S. troops to fight in South Vietnam and a strategic bombing campaign against North Vietnam were now required.
 McNamara's hawkish stance on Vietnam was well known in Washington and many in the press often referred to the war as "McNamara's war" as he was the one in the cabinet always pressing for greater American involvement.